 Starr offers in person or tele therapy services to children, adults and families.
 She offers a variety of therapy modalities to fit the clients needs.
 She values the therapeutic alliance and strives to meet clients where they are.
 She has experience working with with individuals struggling with symptoms of anxiety, depression, difficulty with new life transitions.
 She also has experience working with children and adults with ADHD and helping clients find ways to adapt and manage symptoms of ADHD.
 Starr has a passion for working with individuals during the perinatal period and individuals struggling with infertility.
 If you are struggling with symptoms of anxiety or depression during the perinatal period, or as a parent Starr would love to talk with you!
 Infertility, postpartum and parenting can be lonely, but she would love to be a listening ear.
 She has experience working with individuals struggling with symptoms of anxiety, depression, difficulty with new life transitions and children and adults with attention deficits.

 How will services be provided and what insurance is accepted?

 Our Mental Wellness and Counseling services will be provided virtually (tele-therapy platform) OR in-person at our Greenville clinic location.
 It will consist of individual or family counseling.
-We will only be accepting Private Insurance and Private Pay only for now.
-We are in the process of getting credentialed with Medicaid for our counseling services and will keep you updated on when that insurance option is available!
+We will only be accepting Private Insurance and Private Pay for these services.

 How do I start get started with Mental Wellness and Counseling services?